 T-Mobile's Unlimited 55+ plans start at just $40 per month for a single line plan or $55 per month for two lines ($27.50 per line).
 When compared to rival brands, T-Mobile's 55+ Unlimited plans come in at an impressive price point while delivering solid plan features.

 With unlimited calls, texts, and data across their network, T-Mobile's Unlimited 55+ plans are impressive.
 Everyone likes perks, and T-Mobile doesn't disappoint their customers aged 55 and over.
 While some rival companies leave older adults out of benefitting from promotions and programs, T-Mobile includes all of its customers.

 Relaxation is certainly an important part of retirement, making free Netflix a major bonus for Magenta Unlimited and Magenta MAX Unlimited customers.
 T-Mobile's customer service is extensive, spanning phone, email, social media, and live chat, making it very easy to get help should you need it.

 Depending on the package you choose, plans start from $27.50 per line per month.
 The most expensive plan, Magenta Plus Unlimited is $45 per line per month.

 Anyone who is over 55 qualifies for a T-Mobile senior plan, although proof of age is required.
 The easiest way to sign up is to visit a T-Mobile store with a government ID.

-No. The good news is that only the account holder needs to be over 55 to be able to get a T-Mobile senior plan.
-Though, this only applies to Magenta senior plans, and not the basic senior plan.
+No. The good news is that only the account holder needs to be aged 55 or over to be eligible for a T-Mobile 55+ plan.

 Yes, however, as Magenta single line plans start at $50 it could work out more expensive if anyone in your household is paying for a separate line.